tickietackie/Plant_IoT_Example/README.md

 # Plant_IoT_Example

-Secret.h has to look like the following:
+secret.h has to look like the following:

 ```
 // Both SSID and password must be 8 characters or longer